cheomanigua/webdevdocs/content/git.md

 #### git status

-Checks which files have changed and are ready to be added to the staging area.
+Checks which files have changed in the working directory and are ready to be added to the staging area.

+#### git checkout [filename]

+Remove last edits on the file in the working directory so the file does not appear when running `git status`

 #### git add [filename]

-Adds the selected changed files or all changed files (`git add .`) to the staging area.
+Adds the selected changed files or all changed files (`git add .`) from the working directory to the staging area.

 #### git reset HEAD [filename]